by: Rev. Ed Schneider, M.P.Th.

 - Is the pastor part-time, full-time, bi-vocational, a brand new seminary graduate, or a recent retiree?

-When trying to figure out the vast amount of quantifiable numbers there are also intangible variations to consider.
+When trying to digest the vast amount of quantifiable numbers associated with what’s actually available to pay a pastor, there are also intangible variations to consider.
 Such as;

 - Does the personality of the pastoral candidate and the current congregational environment match?

 - Does the potential minister’s style of leadership and the philosophy supporting that style match the current congregation’s personality?

 - Are they brand new to the congregation?
 If not, has the last few years of ministerial service to your congregation been received with great value?